 Leukotriene modifiers work by blocking the action of leukotrienes, one cause of the inflammation and nasal congestion associated with allergies.
 For those with allergies and asthma, leukotriene modifiers help keep bronchial tubes, airways to your lungs, from constricting.

-According to the American Academy of Allergy Asthma and Immunology, leukotriene modifiers can block both the early response to allergic triggers (sneezing and itching) as well as the delayed response to allergens that result in nasal congestion.
+According to the American Academy of Allergy Asthma & Immunology, leukotriene modifiers can block both the early response to allergic triggers (sneezing and itching) as well as the delayed response to allergens that result in nasal congestion.

 How are leukotriene modifiers used in treating asthma?